 6. Design for languages

-Translate but always localize
+Translate, but always localize

 The differences between translation and localization are clear.
 And, what’s certain is that you can’t have one without the other if you wish to truly personalize your customer experience per market.
-Actioning the steps above will ensure your localization project is foolproof and enhance the user experience of your new target markets.
+Actioning the steps above will make your localization project foolproof and enhance the user experience of your new target markets.

 Let’s quickly recap: